How to Switch Banks Smoothly Without Any Hiccups

 The content on DollarSprout includes links to our advertising partners.
 When you read our content and click on one of our partners’ links, and then decide to complete an offer — whether it’s downloading an app, opening an account, or some other action — we may earn a commission from that advertiser, at no extra cost to you.

 Our ultimate goal is to educate and inform, not lure you into signing up for certain offers.
 Compensation from our partners may impact what products we cover and where they appear on the site, but does not have any impact on the objectivity of our reviews or advice.

-If you’re considering switching banks, it’s important to take the time to find one that fits your needs.
+If you’re considering a change, but not sure how to switch banks, be sure to first take the time to find one that fits your needs.

-When switching banks, be intentional and do your research.
+When switching to a new bank, be intentional and do your research.
 Closing an old bank account can be time-consuming and inconvenient, so make sure you prepare beforehand.